orbitartprint/weigh-it-up-now/src/blog/content/understanding-your-bmi.md

 Your doctor will likely consider additional factors, such as:

-* **Your Waist Circumference:** A large waist circumference (over 88 cm for women and 102 cm for men – Source: e.g., NIH) is an indicator of excess abdominal fat and increases the risk of chronic diseases, regardless of BMI.
+* **Your Waist Circumference:** A large waist circumference (over 88 cm for women and 102 cm for men – Source: [WHO - Obesity and overweight](https://www.who.int/news-room/fact-sheets/detail/obesity-and-overweight)) is an indicator of excess abdominal fat and increases the risk of chronic diseases, regardless of BMI.
 * **Other Risk Factors:** Is there a family history of heart disease, diabetes, or high blood pressure?
 * **Your Eating Habits and Activity Level:** Your lifestyle plays a critical role in your health.
 * **Blood Tests:** Results from blood sugar tests, cholesterol profiles, etc.